Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

     <img src="https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/from_genbank.png" width="900">
     </p>

 The class ``BiopythonTranslator`` determines how the genbank information is transformed into graphical features.
 It enables to chose which categories of features to plot, the color of the different features.

+Note here the use of ``strand_in_label_threshold=5`` to indicate the strand with an arrow in the annotation text for every feature less than ~5 pixels in width.

 Displaying the features along with other plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~